 The first issue needed to be resolved is that the heavy-stars algorithm requires each cluster $S \in \VV$ to identify a neighboring cluster $S' \in \VV$ such that the number of edges crossing $S$ and $S'$ is maximized.
 This step requires unbounded message size, and it is the only reason that the algorithm of Czygrinow, Ha{\'n}{\'c}kowiak, and Wawrzyniak works in the $\LOCAL$ model and not the $\CONGEST$ model.
 Levi, Medina, and Ron~\cite{levi2021property} considered two approaches to deal with this issue.
 The first approach is to spend logarithmic rounds to find a \emph{forest decomposition}.
 The second approach is to select $S'$ randomly.
 Both approaches are not applicable to our setting as we aim for a sublogarithmic-round deterministic algorithm.

-This issue can be resolved naturally if each cluster $S \in \VV$ induces a high-conductance subgraph $G[S]$, assuming that we have an efficient \emph{information gathering} algorithm to gather all the necessary information to a high-degree vertex $\vstar \in S$, so $\vstar$ can use its local computation to determine a neighboring cluster $S' \in \VV$ such that the number of edges crossing $S$ and $S'$ is maximized.
+This issue can be resolved naturally if each cluster $S \in \VV$ induces a high-conductance subgraph $G[S]$, assuming that we have an efficient \emph{information-gathering} algorithm to gather all the necessary information to a high-degree vertex $\vstar \in S$, so $\vstar$ can use its local computation to determine a neighboring cluster $S' \in \VV$ such that the number of edges crossing $S$ and $S'$ is maximized.

-In this work, we design two efficient deterministic information-gathering algorithms in high-conductance $H$-minor-free graphs, based on derandomizing random walks with limited independence and a load balancing algorithm of~\cite{GhoshLMMPRRTZ99}.
+In this work, we design two efficient deterministic information-gathering algorithms in high-conductance $H$-minor-free graphs, based on derandomizing random walks with limited independence and a load-balancing algorithm of~\cite{GhoshLMMPRRTZ99}.
 Interestingly, despite that the two algorithms are based on completely different approaches, they have very similar round complexities.
 See \cref{sect:routing} for details.

-We still need to deal with the issue that the algorithm of Czygrinow, Ha{\'n}{\'c}kowiak, and Wawrzyniak only gives us small-diameter clusters that might not have high conductance.
-To resolve this issue, we observe that if the number of edges between two clusters $S$ and $S'$ that we attempt to merge is too small, then we can afford to not merge them and still get the desired reduction in the total number of inter-cluster edges.
-With this observation and other ideas, we can modify the merging algorithm in such a way that we can show that each merging step only worsens the conductance by a factor of $O(\epsilon^{-1})$, at the cost of allowing the clusters to slightly overlap.
+We still need to address the issue that the algorithm of Czygrinow, Ha{\'n}{\'c}kowiak, and Wawrzyniak produces clusters with small diameter but not necessarily high conductance.
+To overcome this, we observe that if the number of edges between two clusters $S$ and $S'$ considered for merging is too small, we can simply refrain from merging them while still achieving the desired reduction in the total number of inter-cluster edges.

+Building on this observation, together with additional ideas, we modify the merging procedure to ensure that each merging step degrades conductance by at most a factor of $O(\epsilon^{-1})$, at the expense of allowing slight overlap between clusters.

-Since there are $O(\log \epsilon^{-1})$ iterations in total, in the end, all clusters have conductance $\phi = 2^{-O\left(\log^2 \frac{1}{\epsilon}\right)}$, which is good in the regime that $\epsilon$ is not too small.
+Since there are $O\left(\log \frac{1}{\epsilon}\right)$ iterations in total, in the end, all clusters have conductance $\phi = 2^{-O\left(\log^2 \frac{1}{\epsilon}\right)}$, which is good in the regime that $\epsilon$ is not too small.
 We will show that the modified algorithm can be implemented to run in rounds deterministically in $\CONGEST$, and the algorithm outputs a variant of expander decomposition with $\phi = 2^{-O\left(\log^2 \frac{1}{\epsilon}\right)}$ that allows the clusters to slightly overlap.
 See \cref{sect:existence-variant} for details.